 You can also try adding some essential oils like cedar, eucalyptus, or citrus to the bath water.
 Not only will your Pup smell fantastic, but we’re back to the strong smells repelling future pests!

 As a cheat we like to add essential oils to an already prepared shampoo to make our own homemade tick killer for dogs.
-This shampoo by the Natural Dog Company is extremely gentle and has all natural ingredients.
+This shampoo by the Natural Dog Company (paid link) is extremely gentle and has all natural ingredients.

 Natural Anti Tick for Dogs Foods